Generic Name: barium sulfate

 Aspiration of large amounts of barium sulfate suspension may cause pneumonitis or nodular granulomas of interstitial lung tissues and lymph nodes; asphyxiation and death have been reported.

-Transient bacteremia may occur during rectal administration of barium sulfate suspension, and septicemia has been reported.
+Transient bacteremia, beginning almost immediately and lasting up to 15 minutes, may also occur during rectal administration of barium sulfate suspension, and rarely septicemia has been reported.

 A rare mild allergic reaction would most likely be generalized pruritis, erythema or urticaria (approximately 1 in 100,000 reactions).
 Such reactions will often respond to an antihistamine.
 More serious reactions (approximately 1 in 500,000) may result in laryngeal edema, bronchospasm or hypotension.